Travel with Dogs

 • Our Freedom Years

 Unfortunately, your dog may indeed be too large for in-cabin travel.
 Our poodles are actually toy size.
-Our largest is 13″ from floor to top of head and he is already pushing the limit for in-cabin travel.
+Our largest is 13″ from floor to top of shoulder and he is already pushing the limit for in-cabin travel.
 We use a large-sized Sturdi carrier, which provides the height we need but squishes down to fit under any seat.
 Good luck with your planning.

 Leave a Reply